-The tour will end with gustation of boiled wheat on the Ethnographic house's porch.
-Boiled wheat is one of the seven (in some regions 9, 11 or 12 - as the months of the year) fasting meals on Christmas Eve's table (24th December).
-The wheat symbolizes the birth, new beginning, renewal.
+The route will end with gustation of boiled wheat on the Ethnographic house's porch Boiled wheat is one of the seven (in some regions 9, 11 or 12 - as months of the year) vegetable dishes on Christmas Eve's table (24th December).
+Wheat symbolizes birth, new beginning, renewal.